mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * When RTP payloads are carried over QUIC streams, the RTP payload is treated as an ordered byte stream that will be carried in QUIC STREAM frames, with no effort to match application data boundaries.
-* When RTP payloads are carried over QUIC DATAGRAMs, each RTP payload data unit is mapped into a QUIC DATAGRAM frame, but
+* When RTP payloads are carried over DATAGRAMs, each RTP payload data unit is mapped into a DATAGRAM frame, but
 * QUIC implementations can include multiple STREAM frames from different streams and one or more DATAGRAM frames into a single QUIC packet, and may include other QUIC frames as well.